 Learn about drainage concepts and how to design drainage systems with crop production and water quality in mind on Feb.
-12-13, 2020, in East Lansing, Michigan.
+12-13, 2020, in East Lansing.

-The 2020 Drainage Workshop will be held in East Lansing, Michigan, on Feb.
+There are only a few seats left at the 2020 Drainage Workshop in East Lansing, Michigan, on Feb.
 12-13, 2020.
 This workshop is a collaboration between Michigan State University Extension and Michigan Land Improvement Contractors Association (MLICA).
-This two-day workshop will focus on drainage concepts and designing of subsurface (tile) drainage systems to meet both crop production and environmental objectives.
+Register today!

 Who should attend?

-This workshop is intended for producers, landowners, drainage contractors, consultants, Natural Resources Conservation Service (NRCS) soil conservationist technicians, Michigan Agriculture Environmental Assurance Program (MAEAP) technicians, other agency technicians and whoever is interested in learning about drainage concepts and design of drainage systems for crop production and water quality protection.
+This workshop is intended for producers, landowners, drainage contractors, consultants, Natural Resources Conservation Service (NRCS) soil conservationist technicians, Michigan Agriculture Environmental Assurance Program (MAEAP) technicians, other agency technicians and whoever is interested in learning about drainage concepts and design of subsurface drainage systems to meet both crop production and environmental objectives.